jdieramon/jdieramon.github.io/pages/events.md

 ### 2019
 * SEP
-Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Plant Physiology and Biochemistry
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Plant Physiology and Biochemistry .
+Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the  **Open Access** International Journal of Molecular Sciences .

 * AUG
 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Genome